-Junior/Senior Privilege applies to juniors/seniors who have a study hall either first or last block of the day.
+Junior/Senior Privilege applies to juniors/seniors who have a study hall either first or last block of the day the beginning or end of the day.
 This allows them to arrive before second block or leave at the beginning of the last block of the day.
 Only juniors/seniors who have the appropriate grades, attendance, discipline, and who are good school citizens who have successfully completed their MCAS obligation, will be eligible for junior/senior privilege.
+Schedules will not be changed to accomodate junior/senior privilege.